 Smothering yams this way, in brown sugar and maple syrup, almost turns this dish into a dessert—not for everyday perhaps, but just the thing for a holiday treat.

 Updated, from the recipe archive.
 Originally posted in 2005.

-- 3 lbs of yams (red-skinned sweet potatoes), peeled, cut into 1/4 inch rounds
+- 3 pounds of yams (red-fleshed sweet potatoes), peeled, cut into 1/4 inch-thick rounds

 - 1/2 cup maple syrup